 A great material for raised vegetable garden beds, cedar is naturally rot-resistant and pest-repellent.
 If you’re concerned about stains and anti-pest treatments seeping into your soil, it’s a good choice.
 It’s also a durable hardwood that will last for years.

 The hexagonal planter fits into weird angles and corners.
 Divided sections make it perfect to grow herbs and vegetables that often spread and crowd out other plants (such as mint, lettuce, or zucchini).
 It’s forty-eight inches deep, making it one of the deepest beds on this list.
-This raised vegetable bed is available at Wayfair and Hayneedle for $112 – $132 and Amazon for $81.99.
+This raised vegetable bed is available at Wayfair and Hayneedle and Amazon.

 The only raised vegetable garden bed on this list made of steel, the Antelco Raised Garden Bed is a new offering from independent retailers.
 One of the reasons it’s on this list is its two foot by three-foot rectangular shape.
 Gardeners who don’t have room for a square bed will appreciate this option.